 | Food cost spikes | Protein prices jump 20-30%, supply chain disruption, vendor changes | Margin compression or menu price increases that lose customers | Working capital or LOC | $20K–$100K | 1–3 days |

-| Second location expansion | Signed lease but need $200K-$500K for buildout, equipment, and launch capital | Lose the location to a competitor, stay stuck at one spot forever | SBA loan + equipment financing | $100K–$2M | 30–60 days (SBA) |
+| Second location expansion | Signed lease but need $200K-$500K for buildout, equipment, and launch capital | Lose the location to a competitor, stay stuck at one spot forever | Revenue-based capital stack (term loan against existing-unit revenue + equipment + working capital) | $100K–$2M | 21–30 days |

 Need commercial insurance?
 Our sister company InsuranceService365.com covers restaurants across 29 states with same-day COIs.